Erotemic/timerit/README.rst

 Interactive Use
 ---------------

-The ``timerit`` library provides a very succinct API for interactive use:
+The ``timerit`` library provides a succinct API for interactive use:

 .. code:: python